brianzhang01/popsim-notes/README.md

     - Daniel Falush: plot the residuals
         - Richard: F4 stats are one type of diagnostic
         - Simon: linkage disequilibrium
-        - Andrew: F4 is just a transformation of the joint site frequency spectrum, which is the original input to momi
+        - Andy: F4 is just a transformation of the joint site frequency spectrum, which is the original input to momi
         - Guy Sella: suppose a demon gave you the true ARG, what would you consider a good demographic model for that?
     - Konrad: never understood what we can learn from the block bootstrap
         - Richard: I actually think they're different things.
 Let's say you had two datasets from the same situation, you'd get different results.
 Bootstrap gives you an estimate of that variance